 the student body as a whole; conduct interviews and evaluate personal qualifications using criteria designed to assure effective operation of the Court.
 Members shall be appointed for a 12-month term and shall serve until successors are named.

 Duties of the Chair and Vice Chairs.
-The Chair of the Undergraduate Honor Court and, as he or she may determine, Undergraduate Honor Court Vice Chairs shall be responsible for the following duties:
+The Chair of the Undergraduate Honor Court and Undergraduate Honor Court Vice Chairs shall be responsible for the following duties:

 Recruitment, nomination, training, certification, and oversight of members of the Undergraduate Honor Court.
 Members of the Honor Court may not sit on a hearing panel until they have been found to be knowledgeable concerning the regulations, provisions, procedures, sanctions, and functioning of the Honor System as delineated in this Instrument, and accordingly